Tetka3/Data_Analytics_First_Project/README.md

 The output was as follows;
 ![Capture](https://github.com/user-attachments/assets/e064d9f5-d091-4581-adfb-03a319b0b25c)

 I noted that the plot had some issues with x and y plots.
 So, I decided to change the y plot to something readable by converting the data into millions using the following c ommands.

-First, I changed the data into int because it was in a format that could not be converted into millions directly by dividing the values. angola = df[['Angola']].astype(int) kosovo = df['Kosovo'].astype(int)
+First, I changed the data into int because it was in a format that could not be converted into millions directly by dividing the values.

+angola = df[['Angola']].astype(int)

+kosovo = df['Kosovo'].astype(int)

-After converting the data into int, I used the folowing commands angola_data = angola/10**6 kosovo_data = kosovo/10**6
+After converting the data into int, I used the following commands

+angola_data = angola/10**6

+kosovo_data = kosovo/10**6

-Next, I created new columns for Kosovo and Angola data as follows. df['angola_data'] = angola_data df['kosovo_data'] = kosovo_data
+Next, I created new columns for Kosovo and Angola data as follows.

+df['angola_data'] = angola_data

+df['kosovo_data'] = kosovo_data

 Then I ploted the data

 df[['angola_data', 'kosovo_data']].plot()

 And the output was as follows.

 ![Capture2](https://github.com/user-attachments/assets/b3305b50-c46c-45f6-bfc0-f60488360e79)